MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/connected-experiences.md

 ## Connected experiences that analyze your content

 Connected experiences that analyze your content are experiences that use your Office content to provide you with design recommendations, editing suggestions, data insights, and similar features.
-For example, PowerPoint Designer or Editor in Word.
+For example, PowerPoint Designer or Translator.

 The following table provides a list of connected experiences that analyze your content and also provides links to more information about them.